What is the Weather Like in Fiji in November?

 Hours of Sun in November

-Almost everyone comes to Fiji in hope to see some sun.
+Almost everyone comes to Fiji in the hope to see some sun.
 November is certainly a good time of the year to catch some rays with an average of 5.5 hours of bright sunshine each day.
 As for daylight hours, Fiji has an average of 12 daylight hours each day in November.

 UV Levels During November